 How to use your card

-You can use an EHIC or GHIC to get state-provided medically necessary healthcare when you're visiting an EU country.
+You can use your card to access medically necessary state-provided healthcare when you're visiting an EU country.

 Medically necessary healthcare means healthcare that cannot reasonably wait until you come back to the UK.
-Whether treatment is necessary is decided by the healthcare provider in the country you are visiting.
+Whether treatment is necessary is decided by the healthcare provider in the country you're visiting.